-- Plan your outfit and try it on before your interview.
-It should fit well and be comfortable. - Wrinkles can ruin a professional ensemble.
-Take time to iron shirts, suits, or dresses. - Interview clothing is often conservative and traditional.
-Consider how others might view your grooming, piercings, tattoos, skirt length, heel height, etc. Be intentional about the image you present. - Accessories, cosmetics, and fragrances should complement your ensemble, not overpower it. - If your tradition requires it, religious dress is appropriate for interviews.
-Some garments may be excluded from the day-to-day work environment if they pose a health or safety concern. - Clothing culture varies considerably from one industry to the next.
-Interview clothing is more formal than typical workday attire.
-Understanding the industry's clothing culture and expectations shows that you have done your research.
+- Plan your outfit and try it on before your interview to ensure it fits well and is comfortable. - Make sure your attire is wrinkle-free.
+Iron shirts, suits, or dresses. - Interview clothing is more formal than typical workday attire.
+Consider how an employer might view your grooming, piercings, tattoos, skirt length, heel height, etc. - Accessories, cosmetics, and fragrances should complement your ensemble, not overpower it. - If your tradition requires it, religious dress is appropriate for interviews. - Matching the industry's clothing culture and expectations shows that you have done your research. - Be mindful of industry expectations, but also remember to maintain your authenticity.

-If you are not sure what to wear, ask a career advisor.
+If you are not sure what to wear, ask a career adviser.